 So what do we do in the short term when SHTF?
 We bug out or we sit in place.
 Unless you’re among the lucky few with enough wealth and preparedness to have a particularly large and secure property, you might want find somewhere safer for a while.
 In polls gathered by Adelphi University it was found 44 percent of US adults don’t own first-aid kits and 42 percent don’t know the phone numbers of their immediate family off by heart.
 Knowing these sorts of stats, we can gather that we can all be more prepared.

-Your Bug Out Bag is your essential toolbox (that you carry on your back or in your vehicle) for when you bug out.
+Your Bug Out Bag is your essential toolbox (that you carry on your back or in your vehicle) for when you want to get out of dodge.
 Being able to efficiently carry all of your essentials and then some is probably something we should be able to do normally, regardless of preparing for a worst-case scenario.
 Having quick access to food, water, medical supplies and protective clothing is what we seek to have available in our home, so it makes sense that we’re able to enjoy these essentials when on the move too.
 Your bug out bag should realistically be able to fully cater to you (such as emergency kit, survival kit, sewing kit, and more) and hopefully to others.

 Gathering the essentials to fill and maintain a comprehensive and survival-ready bug out bag can be time consuming and expensive (and heavy), so it’s best to know What to Pack and What to Leave Out.

 Being able to breathe, drink, eat and take shelter from the elements be they hot or cold are your absolute essentials, and most other things you might put in your bug out bag will be used to maintain these.
 I will also discuss clothing, first aid, navigation and defense in case of an emergency situation.

 We can imagine all sorts of potential risks to our ability to breathe, be they viral like the current coronavirus, or gaseous/pollution, some sort of air filtration particle mask or gas mask is vital in your kit.